jrfaller/diggit/README.md

 ```
 Beware, the gem bin directory must be in your path.
 Also, the `dgit` command is in the `bin` folder of diggit.

-## From the source, with vagrant
+## From the sources, with vagrant

 You can automatically get a working VM with all required dependencies with only one command, how cool is that?
 For this, just install [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/), and `vagrant up` in a freshly cloned diggit folder (see previous section).
 Beware, this magic only works on Mac OS and Linux because it uses NFS shared folders.
 Note that if you use this method, you don't care about the prerequisites.

 # Usage

 Don't forget that dgit binary has an associated help that can be consulted using `dgit help`.
+Additionally, if you have installed Diggit from the sources, you can generate the documentation by running `yard doc` in the cloned folder.

 ## Configuration